Social Security is one of the largest and most popular government programs in history, but it's also one of the most confusing.

-Determining how Social Security fits into your overall plan of saving for retirement can cause some headaches.
+Determining how Social Security fits into your retirement savings plan can cause headaches.
 If you don’t understand the rules, you could even lose money.
 We’ll answer the most common questions about Social Security to help you sort through the confusion.

 How do I sign up for Social Security?